pcanelas/pcanelas.github.io/_posts/2021-7-21-githubcopilot.md

 So, since the `create_population` and `create_fitness_function` are not yet implemented.
 I asked Github Copilot to provide me the implementations for each method.

 After some comments instrumentation, I was able to get from the framework implementation for the first function, which seemed all right.
 A quick tip: at this point, being generic will not help at all...
-Although the Knapsack is a well-known problem, Github Copilot cannot reasoning about what it should do.
+Although the Knapsack is a well-known problem, Github Copilot cannot reason about what it should do.
 ```python
 '''
     Create a population for the KnapSack problem.